kilbergr/BoomerRang/README.md

 `OUTBOUND_URL='http://4af77496.ngrok.io/outbound/'
 CALL_STATUS_URL='http://4af77496.ngrok.io/call-status/'`.
 You must do this BEFORE running the server.
 4. Go to the Twilio console (under Home / Phone Numbers / Manage Numbers / Active Numbers /) in the Configure tab.
-Change the webhook urls under primary hander fails and call status change to match the ngrok urls in your .env file.
+Change the webhook urls under primary handler fails and call status change to match the ngrok urls in your .env file.
 5. To run the server on port 4567, run `python manage.py runserver 4567` in a separate terminal tab.
 	* If you see this: `django.core.exceptions.ImproperlyConfigured: settings.DATABASES is improperly configured.
 Please supply the ENGINE value.
 Check settings documentation for more details.`, run this in your terminal:
 	`export DATABASE_URL=postgres://127.0.0.1:5432/boomerang_db`.
 This sets the environmental variable locally that django needs to look to the local postgres database.